pedroceciliocn/pedroissoai/content/authors/admin/_index.md

 ---
-bio: I am a beginner and lazy but I am trying to develop myself in programming languages and data science, as well as management, economy, social sciences and statistics.
+bio: I'm a beginner and a bit lazy but curious and committed, and I'm trying to develop myself in programming languages and data science, as well as management, economics, social sciences and statistics.
 education:
   courses:
   - course: Bachelor Student in Systems Information